ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/08-comparison-of-linked-lists-vs-dynamic-arrays.md

   However, each list node needs to allocate memory for the pointer to the next node, and all of these pointers combined is the overhead required by the array-based list.

 The amount of space required by a linked list is directly proportional to the number of elements $n$.
-Assuming that each list node takes up $K$ bytes of memory, the full list will use $Kn$ bytes.
+Assuming that each list node takes up $k$ bytes of memory, the full list will use $kn$ bytes.
 The amount of space required by an array-based list is in the worst case three times as much as $n$ times the size of an array cell.
 (This worst case will arise when we remove a lot of elements from the list, because we wait until it is 1/3 full until we shrink the array).
-So assuming that one array cell takes up $C$ bytes, the full array-based list will use at least $Cn$ bytes, and at most $3Cn$ bytes.
+So assuming that one array cell takes up $c$ bytes, the full array-based list will use at least $Cn$ bytes, and at most $3cn$ bytes.

 So, which one is the best?
-It depends on the size of the list nodes $K$, compared to the size of the array cells $C$.
+It depends on the size $k$ of the list nodes, compared to the size $c$ of the array cells.
 Array-based lists have the advantage that there is no wasted space for an individual element.
 Linked lists require that an extra pointer for the `next` field be added to every list node.
 So the linked list has these `next` pointers as overhead.
-In many cases, $K$ is 2--3 times as large as $C$, so they will be quite similar in size on average.
+In many cases, $k$ is 2--3 times as large as $c$, so they will be quite similar in size on average.
 But this depends on the programming language, the operating system, and perhaps other factors.